zbalkan/zbalkan.github.io/_posts/2025-01-25-wazuhevtx.md

 3. Observe the output:

-Check matched rules, extracted fields, and compliance mappings: you can see, without needing a custom decoder, I extracted all JSON fields, then managed to get the Sysmon event as a level-0 alert.
+Check matched rules, extracted fields, and compliance mappings: you can see, without needing a custom decoder, that I extracted all JSON fields, and then managed to get the Sysmon event as a level-0 alert.

 ```plaintext
 **Phase 1: Completed pre-decoding.